When Can We Ignore Measurement Error in the Running Variable?: Empirical Application

-The last two methods implement the bias-aware approach.
-We use confidence intervals given in \cref{eq:bias_aware_CI} for the first stage and reduced form effects; for inference on the fuzzy \ac{RD} estimand, we use the \citet{NoRo21} construction.
-Implementing these methods requires a choice of smoothness bounds for the first stage ($M_{t}$) and the reduced form ($M_{y}$).
-The fourth specification uses a \ac{ROT} proposed by \citet{ArKo20}, which fits a global quartic regression on either side of the cutoff, and computes the largest second derivative of the fitted line.
-The fifth specification uses the \ac{ROT} of \citet{ImWa19}, which uses a global quadratic regression instead, and, additionally, multiplies the largest estimated second derivative by some moderate factor, taken here to be $2$.\footnote{Both rules of thumb can be formally justified by assumptions relating local and global smoothness of $g$ and $p$.
-See \citet{ArKo20} for details.} To assess these rules, we use the visualization approach proposed in \citet{NoRo21}, described and implemented in \Cref{sec:empirical_extra}.
-These visualizations suggest that the \citet{ArKo20} \ac{ROT} is quite conservative, while the second \ac{ROT} delivers more optimistic smoothness bounds that generate reasonably smooth conditional mean functions.
+Since there are many other reasonable ways of formalizing the idea that the local and global smoothness are related, we view these methods as merely \acp{ROT} for selecting the smoothness constants.
+To assess these rules, we use the visualization approach proposed in \textcite{NoRo21}, described and implemented in \Cref{sec:empirical_extra}.
+These visualizations suggest that the \textcite{ArKo20} \ac{ROT} is quite conservative, and allows for $g$ and $p$ to be quite non-smooth.
+The second \ac{ROT} delivers more optimistic smoothness bounds that generate reasonably smooth conditional mean functions.
 To make the smoothness constants comparable across the specifications, we report the implied smoothness constants after rescaling the running variable to have support $[-1,1]$ (which amounts to multiplying the original smoothness constants by $\max_{i}X_{i}^{2}$ and $\max_{i}(X_{i}^{*})^{2}$, respectively).
+Given a choice of the smoothness constants, the bandwidth is selected so that the point estimate defined in \cref{eq:local_polynomial} minimizes the worst-case (over the chosen smoothness class) finite-sample MSE of the estimator.